-1. Right to privacy: A student's transgender or gender-nonconforming status is his/her private information and the district willshall only disclose the information to others with the student's prior written consent, except when the disclosure is otherwise required by law or when the district has compelling evidence that disclosure is necessary to preserve the student's physical or mental well-being.
+- 1. Right to privacy: A student's transgender or gender-nonconforming status is his/herthe student's private information and the district willshall only disclose the information to others with the student's prior written consent, except when the disclosure is otherwise required by law or when the district has compelling evidence that disclosure is necessary to preserve the student's physical or mental well-being.
 In the latter instance any case, the district shall limit only allow disclosure of a student's personally identifiable information to individuals reasonably believed employees with a legitimate educational interest as determined by the district pursuant to be able to protect the student's well-being.34 CFR 99.31.
-Any district employee to whom a student discloses his/her student's transgender or gender-nonconforming status is disclosed shall keep the student's information confidential.
-When disclosure of a student's gender identity is made to a district employee by a student, the employee shall seek the student's permission to notify the compliance officer.
-If the student refuses to give permission, the employee shall keep the student's information confidential, unless he/she is required to disclose or report the student's information pursuant to this procedure administrative regulation, and shall inform the student that honoring the student's request may limit the district's ability to meet the student's needs related to his/her status as a transgender or gender-nonconforming student.
-If the student permits the employee to notify the compliance officer, the employee shall do so within three school days.

-As appropriate, given the physical, emotional, and other significant risks to the student student's need for support, the compliance officer may consider discussing discuss with the student any need to disclose the student's transgender or gender-nonconformity status or gender identity or gender expression to his/her parents/guardians and/or others, including other students, teacher(s), or other adults on campus.

-The district shall offer support services, such as counseling, to students who wish to inform their parents/guardians of their status and desire assistance in doing so.
+Any district employee to whom a student discloses his/her student's transgender or gender-nonconforming status is disclosed shall keep the student's information confidential. disclosure of a student's gender identity is made When to district employee by a student, the employee shall seek the student's permission to notify the compliance officer.
+If the student refuses to give permission, the employee shall keep the student's information confidential, unless he/shethe employee is required to disclose or report the student's information pursuant to this procedure administrative regulation, and shall inform the student that honoring the student's request may limit the district's ability to meet the student's needs related to his/herthe student's status as a transgender or gendernonconforming student.
+If the student permits the employee to notify the compliance officer, the employee shall do so within three school days. - As appropriate, given the physical, emotional, and other significant risks to the studentstudent's need for support, the compliance officer may consider discussingdiscuss with the student any need to disclose the student's transgender or gender-nonconformity status to his/her or gender identity or gender expression to the student's parents/guardians and/or others, including other students, teacher(s), or other adults on campus.
+The district shall offer support services, such as counseling, to students who wish to inform their parents/guardians of their status and desire assistance in doing so. - (cf. 1340 Access to District Records) (cf. 3580 - District Records)

-'''

-(cf. 1340 - Access to District Records)

-(cf. 3580 - District Records)

-'''